fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 there is a hadith that says that the prophet Muhammadﷺ   will be resurrected and he will see that Musa is already holding to the Throne of Allah.

 the first person to hear the trumpet will be a man who is giving water to his camel and he will fall dead. and all the rest will fall dead.

+when people die their body dies but their soul still remains alive. and when the trumpet blows for the second time, the soul dies as well.

 It is going to come suddenly.